-Packing it all in: Does your pack have a hard back?
+Does your pack have a hard back?
 If so, the placement of items inside might not matter so much, as long as you don’t squish your food.
 I prefer to place flat, hard-sided items to rest against my back as well as hard, squared items to sit on the bottom of the pack.
-These placements will help shape the back comfortably to your body.
+These placements will help shape the pack comfortably against your body.

 Once you’ve mastered the day hike with kids, you may want to start venturing a little farther into the wilderness.
 Learning how to prepare yourself and your kids for backcountry hiking and camping can take time and you’ll be most successful with practice.
 This article will break your needed preparations down into simple points of consideration.